 When a user receives a phone call, touching either Volume button silences the ringtone.

-Background audio agents can change which playback controls are enabled.
+In the original release of Windows Phone OS 7.0, you couldn’t edit the audio transport controls overlay or override the Volume button behaviors.
+Starting in Windows Phone OS 7.1, background audio agents can change which playback controls are enabled.
 They can also change the title and artist of the currently playing audio.

 You can control the volume of the audio stream you provide to the system, including muting it.

 The Camera button is a dual-action button that supports full and half button press modes.
 When a user does a full button press, the phone launches the camera app.
 If the user does a half button press after the camera app has launched, the auto-focus feature is enabled.

 Within the Camera app, pushing the Camera button takes a photo when in camera mode, or starts or stops video capture when in video mode.

 If the user presses and holds the Camera button for more than one second when the device is in stand-by (screen off) or locked, the camera app launches.